2018 Welsh Open (snooker)

-The 2018 ManBetX Welsh Open was a professional ranking snooker tournament, that took place from 26 February to 4 March 2018 at the Motorpoint Arena in Cardiff, Wales.
+The 2018 Welsh Open (officially the 2018 ManBetX Welsh Open) was a professional ranking snooker tournament, that took place from 26 February to 4 March 2018 at the Motorpoint Arena in Cardiff, Wales.
 It was the sixteenth ranking event of the 2017/2018 season and a part of the Home Nations Series.

 The defending champion Stuart Bingham lost 1–4 to Matthew Stevens in the last 32.

 John Higgins won a record fifth Welsh Open title, and his 30th ranking title overall, beating Barry Hawkins 9–7 in the final.

 Prize fund

 The breakdown of prize money for this year is shown below: